-All full time and part time Academic Staff covered under the Faculty, Librarian, Faculty Service Officer (FSO), and Administrative Professional Officer (APO) agreements are eligible for the Child Care benefit.
+All full time and part time Academic Staff covered under the Faculty, Librarian, Faculty Service Officer (FSO), Administrative Professional Officer (APO), and Management & Professional Staff (Excluded) (MAPS) agreements are eligible for the Child Care benefit.
 Only full time Academic Staff with appointments of at least eight months covered under the Contract Academic Staff: Teaching (CAST), Sessional and Other Temporary Staff (SOTS) and Academic Trust/Research collective agreements are eligible for the Child Care Benefit.

 Am I eligible for the Child Care Benefit if I am on leave?

 You remain eligible for the Child Care Benefit while you are on the following leaves; Sabbatical Leave, Administrative Leave, Professional Leave, Medical Leave, Child Birth and Parental Leave, Compassionate Care & Emergency Leave, Disability Leave, Leave with Partial pay.
 You are not eligible while you are on any other leaves.

 What children are eligible for the Child Care Benefit?

 You or your spouse/partner's natural, adopted, and step children and any child for whom you have legal guardianship up to age 7 (including month in which child turns age 7) are eligible.
 Spouse/Partner is defined by the Academic Supplementary Health Care Plan.
 You can claim the Child Care Benefit for eligible child care expenses paid while your eligible child is living with you.